raguay/raguay/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the [Modal File Manager](https://github.com/raguay/ModalFileManager).
+- 🔭 I’m currently working on the [Modal File Manager](https://github.com/raguay/ModalFileManager) when I have time.
 - 🌱 I’m currently learning to use Wails framework.
-- 📫 How to reach me:
+- 📫 How to reach me: raguay@customct.com
 - ⚡ Fun fact: I love tatting, crochet, and knitting!
 My first program was on a PDP-11 solving determinates of a matrix.
+- 🏡 I'm an American missionary living in Tak, Thailand.